Limitations and Improvements of the Intelligent Driver Model (IDM): Improvements for the IDM

 \subsection{A discontinuous improvement to prevent negative velocity}

-Our last potential improvement for the IDM which had also been suggested a lot (see for instance \cite{IDM}) is a improvement which will become active only if the velocity becomes zero and the corresponding acceleration at the time where the velocity is zero is negative.
+Our last potential improvement for the IDM which had also been suggested a lot (see for instance \cite{IDM}) is an improvement which will become active only if the velocity becomes zero and the corresponding acceleration at the time where the velocity is zero is negative.
 In this way, the following improvement is the most natural one.
-We state it in the following \cref{defi:IDM_discontinuous}. \begin{definition}[Preventing the velocity from becoming negative by a discontinuous right hand side] Let \cref{ass:input_datum} and \(\Acc\) as in \cref{defi:IDM_acc} be given.
+We state it in the following \cref{defi:IDM_discontinuous}. \begin{definition}[IDM with discontinuous acceleration] Let \cref{ass:input_datum} and \(\Acc\) as in \cref{defi:IDM_acc} be given.
 Then, replacing in \cref{defi:IDM_model} the acceleration of the follower in the following discontinuous way as

-we call this the \textbf{discontinuous IDM}. \end{definition} Although one might expect that the introduction of the discontinuity in \cref{eq:IDM_discontinuous} might prohibit a solution to exist for all times or also might destroy uniqueness, it actually does not as the following \cref{theo:IDM_discontinuous} states: \begin{theorem}[Well-posedness of the discontinuously fixed IDM in \cref{defi:IDM_discontinuous}] Given \cref{ass:input_datum} and assuming that the velocity of the leader is only zero at finitely many intervals, the discontinuous improvement of the IDM as in \cref{defi:IDM_discontinuous} admits a unique solution on every finite time horizon \(T\in\R\) and satisfies
+we call this the \textbf{discontinuous IDM}. \end{definition} Although one might expect that the introduction of the discontinuity in \cref{eq:IDM_discontinuous} might prohibit a solution to exist for all times or also might destroy uniqueness, it actually does not as the following \cref{theo:IDM_discontinuous} states: \begin{theorem}[Well-posedness of the discontinuously fixed IDM in \cref{defi:IDM_discontinuous}] Given \cref{ass:input_datum} and assuming that the velocity of the leader is only zero at finitely many intervals, the discontinuous improvement of the IDM as in \cref{defi:IDM_discontinuous} admits a unique solution on every finite time horizon \(T\in\R_{>0}\) and satisfies